Note: I will be discontinuing this blog and moving it back to Dragonfly Pub as we set up new hosting. Please visit that site from now on!

-I’m also a writer and am the author of Back to the Garden (Moon Willow Press, 2014), Bird Song: A Novella (Dragonfly Pub, 2020), and Finn’s Tree Alphabet (Dragonfly Pub, 2021).
-Upcoming is the sequel to Back to the Garden, The Stolen Child (2022).
+Books and other writing: I’m the author of Back to the Garden (Moon Willow Press, 2014), Bird Song: A Novella (Dragonfly Pub, 2020), and Finn’s Tree Alphabet (Dragonfly Pub, 2021).
+Upcoming is the sequel to Back to the Garden, The Stolen Child (2022) and Elk Stories (tba).
 I’m also a contributing author to Wild Tales from the River (Stormbird Press, 2018).
 I’m part of the core writer team at Artists and Climate Change and have guest-posted at Chicago Review of Books, Ecology Action Centre’s Magazine, ClimateCultures.net, Free Word Centre, SFFWorld, and Fjord’s Review.
 My articles have been translated at Chinese Science Writers Association and Zest Letteratura Sostenibile.
-I’m a a graduate of Purdue University, where I received two degrees: English and anthropology.